menu logo

 Gallery

-Although inhabited, there was some agricultural activity in the past with the introduction of cattle, namely goats, and several species of invasive flora.
-With the removal of the cattle in 1993, it was possible to recover some important nucleus of endemic flora and, nowadays, only researchers and people connected to the nature conservation can visit the Ilhéu da Vila, with previous authorization.
+Although uninhabited, the islet was subject to some agricultural activity in the past, with the introduction of livestock, namely goats, and various species of invasive flora.
+Following the eradication of livestock in 1993, important pockets of endemic flora have recovered, and Ilhéu da Vila is now visited only by researchers and people involved in nature conservation, with prior authorisation.

 Classifications: